 Communities of Learning | Kāhui Ako present an opportunity for schools and other education providers to work together.
 Services that schools, kura, early learning services and tertiary providers currently acquire individually may be bundled across a Community of Learning.

 Bundling services can create efficiencies in time and money that can be redirected towards teaching and learning.
-Aligning property management plans and sharing project management resources for example, could provide efficiencies.
+Aligning property management plans, sharing project management resources or bulk purchasing office supplies for example, could provide efficiencies.
 In some cases, the quality of services delivered to members of a Community of Learning could also improve, bringing increased value for money.

 AoG contracts are centrally negotiated and managed by New Zealand Government Procurement, a team within the Ministry of Business, Innovation and Employment.

 More than 600 schools have one or more AoG contracts, with savings estimated to be greater than $6 million.
 Savings will vary (depending on your existing purchasing arrangements and what you purchase) but participating schools are saving an average of 15 percent by joining a contract.